cosmology-tech/design-challenge/README.md

 ## Constraints

-- Your design should align with the style, colors, and overall branding of [cosmology.zone](https://cosmology.zone), and our [Brand Kit](https://cosmology.zone/company/brand-kit)
+- Your design should align with the style, colors, and overall branding of [cosmology.zone](https://cosmology.zone), and our [Brand Kit](https://cosmology.zone/company/brand-kit) and [Interchain UI](https://cosmology.zone/products/interchain-ui)
 - The final submission should be a Figma file, with all assets and fonts properly organized.
 - Ensure your design is responsive, considering how it will adapt to different device sizes.